sillsdev/silnlp/README.md

    * After installing the driver, reboot your system.

 2. Download and install [Docker Desktop](https://www.docker.com/get-started/).
+   * Linux users (not including WSL) who want to use a local GPU should install Docker Engine rather than Docker Desktop.
    * Reboot after installing and completing the relevant steps below, confirm that all installation steps are complete before the next step.

    Windows (non-WSL) and macOS: